odanielaugusto/Ponderada_de_Testes/docs/standards/repo.md

 # Nome do Projeto: Gallaudet

-# Nome do Projeto: ApoiaEdu
+# Nome do Grupo: ApoiaEdu

 ## Integrantes: